-- Click the edit button for the user account you want to change.
+- 1. Click the edit button for the user account you want to change.
 The Edit User pop-up box is displayed. - 2.
-Apply necessary changes. - 3.
+Apply necessary changes.
+You can also update your password by clicking the Update Password link. - 3.
 Click Update to apply your changes or Cancel to discard them.